Sage-Bionetworks/SynapseBucketMover/README.md

 ### What the Bucket Mover does

 * The S3 file underlying each Synapse file under the given root container is moved into the bucket indicated by the given storage location.
+(Note:  It is assumed that there is just one version of each Synapse file.
+The process will stop if an unprocessed Synapse file with multiple versions is found.)
-* The Synapse ID and 'created by' name of each file is unchanged.
+* The Synapse ID and 'created by' name of each file are unchanged.
 The 'modified by' name of each file is that of the account used to run this program.
 * The Synapse organization will not be changed.
 All files will remain in their current project/folder hierarchy.
 * On the page for each file you will see that its storage location has been updated.
 * Each file will have a new version.
 The previous version is updated with a comment, 'Unavailable for Download'.